No second law of entanglement manipulation after all

 The first step of the extension of our results to the channel setting is then conceptually simple: we define the tempered negativity of a channel as

 where the supremum is over all bipartite quantum states $\rho \in \T(\HH_A \otimes \HH_{A})$ on two copies of the Hilbert space of Alice's system.
-A careful extension of the arguments we made for states --- accounting in particular for the more complicated topological structure of quantum channels --- allows us to show that
+A careful extension of the arguments we made for states --- accounting in particular for the more complicated topological structure of quantum channels --- can be shown~\cite{no_second_law_channels} to give